muralitheda/apache-spark/spark-internal-dynamics-walkthrough.md

 | 💾 **Lower driver load**    | Data is distributed once and reused on executors.              |
 | 🔄 **Efficient joins**      | Ideal for joining a large DataFrame with a small lookup table. |

-Example: Broadcast using DF join
+Example: Dataframe broadcasting using Join
 ```python
 """
 vi ~/transactions.csv